antononcube/MathematicaForPrediction/MarkdownDocuments/Adaptive-Numerical-Lebesgue-integration-by-set-measure-estimates.md

       Table[1/Length[points], {Length[points]}]] // N
     (* 0.85 *)

-The results can be verified using ImplicitRegion:
+The results can be verified using `ImplicitRegion`:

     RegionMeasure[ImplicitRegion[ Sqrt[2 + x1 + x2] >= 1.6, {{x1, 0, 1}, {x2, 0, 1}}]]
     (* 0.8432 *)

-Or using Integrate:
+Or using `Integrate`:

     Integrate[Piecewise[{{1, Sqrt[2 + x1 + x2] >= 1.6}}, 0], {x1, 0, 1}, {x2, 0, 1}]
     (* 0.8432 *)